JRMurr/JRMurr.github.io/data/blog/build-a-db/part01.md

 thiserror = "1.0.38"
 ```

-this will tell cargo we are using workspaces.
+This will tell cargo we are using workspaces.
 Once we start making crates I will explain how to use the shared dependencies listed above

 ## The REPL